Sicilian language: Linguistic developments in the Middle Ages

-By A.D.
-1000, the whole of what is today Southern Italy, including Sicily, was a complex mix of small states and principalities, languages and religions.
-The whole of Sicily was controlled by Saracens, at the elite level, but the general population remained a mix of Muslims and Christians who spoke Greek, Siculo-Arabic.
-There were also a component of immigrants from Ifriqiya.
+By AD 1000, the whole of what is today Southern Italy, including Sicily, was a complex mix of small states and principalities, languages and religions.
+The whole of Sicily was controlled by Saracens, at the elite level, but the general population remained a mix of Muslims and Christians who spoke Greek, Latin or Siculo-Arabic.
 The far south of the Italian peninsula was part of the Byzantine empire although many communities were reasonably independent from Constantinople.
 The Principality of Salerno was controlled by Lombards (or Langobards), who had also started to make some incursions into Byzantine territory and had managed to establish some isolated independent city-states.
 It was into this climate that the Normans thrust themselves with increasing numbers during the first half of the 11th century.

 Norman and French influence

 When the two most famous of Southern Italy's Norman adventurers, Roger of Hauteville and his brother, Robert Guiscard, began their conquest of Sicily in 1061, they already controlled the far south of Italy (Apulia and Calabria).
 It took Roger 30 years to complete the conquest of Sicily (Robert died in 1085).
-In the aftermath of the Norman conquest of Sicily, the reintroduction of Latin in Sicily had begun, and some Norman and Norman-French words would be absorbed.
+In the aftermath of the Norman conquest of Sicily, the reintroduction of Latin in Sicily had begun, and some Norman words would be absorbed, accompanied with an additional wave of Parisian French loanwords during the rule of Charles I from the Capetian House of Anjou in the 13th century.